misken/hillmaker/paper/paper.md

 # Summary

-hillmaker is a Python package that computes time of day and day of week specific arrival, departure, and occupancy statistics from transaction data containing arrival and departure timestamps.
+hillmaker is a Python package that computes time-of-day and day-of-week-specific arrival, departure, and occupancy statistics from transaction data containing arrival and departure timestamps.
 Typical use is for capacity planning problems in places like hospital emergency departments, surgical recovery rooms, or any system in which entities arrive,